SolaceLabs/solace-platform-mcp/solace-monitoring-mcp-server/README.md

 ## Integration with Solace Agent Mesh
-This MCP server is fully compatible with the Solace Agent Mesh ecosystem and can be used as a backend for the SAM MCP Server plugin, allowing SAM agents to interact with Solace PubSub+ brokers through a consistent interface.
+This MCP server is fully compatible with the Solace Agent Mesh ecosystem and can be used as a backend for the SAM MCP Server plugin, allowing SAM agents to interact with Solace event brokers through a consistent interface.
 For installation and configuration details, please refer to the documentation at [Solace Agent Mesh MCP Server Plugin GitHub repository](https://github.com/SolaceLabs/solace-agent-mesh-core-plugins/tree/main/sam-mcp-server)